Background about the Fishery and History

 Project Piaba History

 The home aquarium fishery is the principal subsistence activity for the riverine communities in the municipality of Barcelos [Amazonas state, Brazil] (population 40,000; area 122,490 km2).
-The trade in home aquarium fish now contributes at least 60% of the income revenues in the municipality.
+The trade in home aquarium fish has contributed approximately 60% of the income revenues in the municipality.
 Fluctuations in fish production [and market], mortality rates and price are the main constraints on the fishers’ subsistence.
 In years when income from home aquarium fishing is reduced, some fishers intensify their foraging activities, while others migrate to urban areas hoping to find “modern” employment.

 Project Piaba aims to generate data relating to a wide range of issues, from population of species diversity, to the function and structure of the ecosystem, in addition to developing measures that will help improve the livelihood of the riverine people of Barcelos, Brazil.
 The ultimate goal is to promote at commercially and ecologically sustainable levels, and to help to reduce environmentally destructive land use and rural-to-urban migration in the Rio Negro basin of the Amazon rainforest.